 4- Review.
 Most of our clients participate in periodic reviews.
 It’s a time to dream, think and plan that next move or simply to go over what you’re on track to achieving.
-Staying connected is the part of our job that makes the biggest difference in your world – you’ll end up investing a lot of who you are with us – this will return a dividend in the long run.
+Staying connected is the part of our job that makes the biggest difference in your world – you’ll end up investing a lot of who you are with us, and this will return a dividend in the long run.

 Advised New Zealanders are twice as likely

 as unadvised New Zealanders to feel at least

 Ungaro and Co has developed a policies and procedures guide that covers things like business continuity, safety and security of staff, technology and security.
 Should something go wrong, we also have processes in place to resolve complaints – you can learn more about this here: How to make a complaint.